brainiak/rt-cloud/docs/how-to-run.md

 - **Restricted file types** - The fileserver restricts which file types (denoted by the file extension, e.g. .dcm) it will return.
 - **Direction of connection** - The fileserver doesn't allow connections to it.
 The fileserver always initiates the connection going to the projectInterface.

+## Using VNC Server to view an application's display on the server
+Sometimes it is necessary to see the GUI (graphical window) output of a program running on the projectServer computer.
+For example, during session initialization a researcher may want to run FSLview to see if the image registration looks correct.
+This can be done by running a VNC Server on the computer where the projectServer is running.
+The VNC Server starts a second virtual display (:1) and any application can then render to that display.
+The web interface has a tab called 'VNC Viewer' which can view and interact with the content on that display.
+Note: the VNC Server uses a program called websockify which can wrap any TCP/IP program so that it can be accessed from a websocket client, websockify wraps VNC Server for this purpose.

+### Install VNC Server on the projectServer Computer
+1. Install the websockify conda environment:

+        conda env create -f websockify.yml

+2. Install VNC on the server:

+        sudo yum -y install tigervnc-server
+        sudo yum -y install xclock
+        sudo yum -y install xdotool

+        cat <<EOT >> ~/.vnc/xstartup
+        unset SESSION_MANAGER
+        unset DBUS_SESSION_BUS_ADDRESS
+        #exec /etc/X11/xinit/xinitrc
+        xsetroot -solid grey -cursor_name left_ptr
+        xeyes
+        EOT

+3. Start the VNC Server running with websockify to serve connection requests:

+        bash scripts/run-vnc.sh

+4. Applications started on the projectServer, such as from the session initialization script, can redirect their output to the VNC display by prepending "DISPLAY=:1" to the command.
+For example: <code> DISPLAY=:1 xclock </code>

+5. The VNC display can be viewed from the VNC Viewer tab of the web interface.
+Click 'reconnect' if needed to re-initialize the VNC connection.

 ## Definitions
 - **[allowed_dirs]** - This allows restricting which directories the fileServer is allowed to return files from.
 Specify as a comma separated list with no spaces, e.g. '-d /tmp,/data,/home/username'
 - **[allowed_file_extensions]** - This allows restricting which file types the fileServer is allowed to return.
 Specify as a comma separated list with no spaces, e.g. '-f .dcm,.txt,.mat'